yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 ![Timeout](https://raw.githubusercontent.com/yashshah1/blog/master/assets/2/timeout.png)

 Basically what they say is: I/O operations such as `os.listdir()` on a mounted drive are _asynchronous_ (Ugh, at this point I start to hate this word).
-This had a two fold problem, not only would the files get read, my Python code would continue like nothing was wrong. **The least they could do is throw an exception**.
+This had a two fold problem, not only would the files not get read, my Python code would continue like nothing was wrong. **The least they could do is throw an exception**.

 They suggest moving folders into smaller subfolders, so that Colab wouldn't time out.
 I obviously couldn't do that in Colab because the writes were asynchoronous too. **UGH**.

 So back to the GDrive client.
-Wrote a python script to divide it into 341 folders, each having 1k or so files, and the upload resumes
+Wrote a python script to divide it into 341 folders, each having 1k or so files, and the upload resumes.

 ## #4 - 12 hours of a session time is a scam.